hsablonniere/markleft/labs-md/think-tank.md

 * Simultaneous keypress (drive an turn at the same time).
 Try to find out how and ask if you're lost.
 * A secret konami code.
 * Customize the map, look at the available images.
-* Customize the map, look at the available images.
+All images comes from http://www.vickiwenderlich.com/2011/10/free-game-art-tanks-top-down-tiles.
 * Add sounds.
 * ...